All Products

 • endpoint: the endpoint of SchedulerxWorker.
 The value of this parameter must match the endpoint of the region in which your application is deployed.
 For more information, see Endpoints.

 • namespace: the ID of the namespace to which the application belongs.
-You can view the namespace ID on the Namespace page of the SchedulerX console.1
+You can view the namespace ID on the Namespaces page of the SchedulerX console.1

-• groupId and appKey: the ID and the key of the application.
-You can view the values on the Application Management page of the SchedulerX console.1
+• groupId and appKey: the ID and key of the application.
+You can view the values on the Applications page of the SchedulerX console.1

-The following table describes the parameters that you can configure based on your business requirements.
+• The following table describes the parameters that you can configure as needed.

 key